SICKAG/collage/src/DEVELOPER_DOCUMENTATION.md

 npm run test:watch
 ```

-> Hint: you can keep the dev server and and the unit test running at the same time
+> Hint: you can keep the dev server and the unit test running at the same time

 ## What we are building upon: